rnjefferies/recapp-wavstomp/README.md

 ## Acknowledgments

     Thanks to the open-source community for providing the libraries and tools that made this project possible.
-Special thanks to Alex for being the best brother and for the most epic frontshuvits.
+A special thanks to Alex for being the best brother and for the epic front shuvits.